link1905/system-design-101/content/docs/data-persistence/distributed-database/peer-to-peer-architecture/_index.md

 ![Picking Replicas](consistent-hashing-pick-replicas.png)

-Some systems strengthen this further by considering **infrastructure diversity** — for example, placing replicas across different data centers or regions to guard against localized failures.
+Some systems strengthen this further by considering **infrastructure diversity**, for example, placing replicas across different data centers or regions to guard against localized failures.

 ## Master-Slave And Peer-to-peer